prowler-cloud/prowler/README.md

 ## Description

-Tool based on AWS-CLI commands for AWS account hardening, following guidelines of the [CIS Amazon Web Services Foundations Benchmark](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)
+Tool based on AWS-CLI commands for AWS account hardening, following guidelines of the [CIS Amazon Web Services Foundations Benchmark 1.1 ](https://benchmarks.cisecurity.org/tools2/amazon/CIS_Amazon_Web_Services_Foundations_Benchmark_v1.1.0.pdf)

 It covers hardening and security best practices for all regions related to:

-- Identity and Access Management (15 checks)
+- Identity and Access Management (24 checks)
 - Logging (8 checks)
-- Monitoring (16 checks)
+- Monitoring (15 checks)
-- Networking (4 checks)
+- Networking (5 checks)

 For a comprehesive list and resolution look at the guide on the link above.